mohdfuzail886/IPL-2025_Analysis/README.md

 Data: Kaggle, GitHub IPL Datasets, ESPNcricinfo

-Developed as part of a Data Analysis portfolio project using Python
+Doing it as part of a Data Analysis portfolio project using Python